 - Preheat the oven!
 Set your oven to 350F (175C) and wait for it to preheat.
 This method is gentle on pasta and sauces, but may not be practical for a single serving.
 Add the pasta to a baking dish and spread it across, because a deep pile of pasta may heat unevenly.
 Add a splash of milk or extra sauce to keep it moist.
 The pasta is usually ready in 20 minutes, but check after 15 minutes just in case.
 The foil should help trap moisture, slowing the drying process.

-Hungry for more creamy chicken pasta dishes?
+Hungry for more cheesy chicken recipes?

 Creamy Chicken Pasta with Bacon